jnozzi/cocoadev.com/SiteContent/General/TellWhenAllAwakeFromNibsCompleted.markdown

 Make one of your objects the application's delegate, and put that code in the -applicationDidFinishLaunching: delegate method.
 That method will always be called after the main nib is finished loading.  -- Bo

-If that's too late, put it in the -makeWindowControllers: method -- [[BrentGulanowski]]
+If that's too late, put it in the -makeWindowControllers: method -- General/BrentGulanowski

 ----